lucasm/findto/README.md

 ## 🌎 Decentralized search assistant

-Findto is an assistant for decentralized web search powered by diverse sources, AI and privacy control.
+Findto is a free and open source assistant for decentralized web search powered by diverse sources, AI and privacy control.

 Findto mission is to make searches truly free and more productive, putting people in control of algorithms and AIs — not the other way around.
-Findto proposes a new web search experience: you control powerful sources, view the privacy level and chose better results.
+Findto proposes a enhanced web search experience: you control sources, view the privacy score, discover trending contents and chose better results.

-The centralized Web, where our searches are monopolized, it's over.
-Findto encourage you to discover a more diverse, healthier, private and democratic Web.
+The centralized web, where our searches are monopolized, it's over.
+Findto encourage everyone to discover a more diverse, healthier, private and democratic web.
 Where your choices matter.

-Findto is a free and open source software - forever.

 ## 🌈 Top features